Pumpkin Spice Cake

 Warmly spiced, moist, sweet pumpkin cake is a natural choice for a Fall treat.

-This cake is fabulous on its own, or paired with whipped cream or buttercream.
-This recipe works equally well using wheat flour or gluten free baking flour, and is dairy free, using creamy avocado oil instead of butter.
+This cake is fabulous on its own, or paired with whipped cream, topped with vanilla or cream cheese frosting, or a delicate dusting of powdered sugar.
+This recipe works equally well using All Purpose flour or gluten free baking flour, and is dairy free, using creamy avocado oil instead of butter.
 Enjoy!

 Pumpkin Spice Cake